UTDallasEPICS/Teambuilder/README.md

 ## Getting Started

-1. The first thing to do is edit this file.
-The title and description of the project should reflect your project, the organization it is for, and the target functionality.
-2. Setup your development environment to ensure you have everything installed to run the project (see the [prerequisites section](#prerequisites)).
+1. Setup your development environment to ensure you have everything installed to run the project (see the [prerequisites section](#prerequisites)).
-3. Run your project (see the [running the project section].(#running-your-project))
+2. Run your project (see the [running the project section].(#running-your-project))
-4. Start coding!
+3. Start coding!

 ## Prerequisites